Lamin10/html-quiz/README.md

 and then transfered to Codeanywhere by copying and pasting

 #### GITHUB
-Github is the hosting platform for thisquiz app project it is the platform for storing and tracking and version control [GitHub Pages](https://pages.github.com/).
+[GitHub Pages](https://pages.github.com/). is the hosting platform for this quiz app project it is the platform for storing, tracking and version control.

 #### CODEANYWHERE
 The project is been completed in this cross platform Cloud IDE